David Guetta: 2017–2019: 7

 On 24 March 2017, Guetta released "Light My Body Up".
-The single was Guetta's fourth collaboration with American rapper Nicki Minaj and also featured fellow American rapper Lil Wayne.
-The following month, on 28 April, David Guetta released his collaboration with Dutch DJ Afrojack entitled "Another Life".
-The song featured American singer-songwriter Ester Dean.
-On 9 June 2017, Guetta's single "2U" featuring Canadian pop singer Justin Bieber was released, this song was featured on Worldhit and marked the Top 200 in over 40 countries as well as certifying Gold to Multi Platinum in many European and Oceanian countries.
+The single was his fourth collaboration with rapper Nicki Minaj and also featured Lil Wayne.
+The following month, on 28 April, Guetta released his collaboration with DJ Afrojack entitled "Another Life".
+The song featured singer Ester Dean.
+On 9 June 2017, Guetta's single "2U" featuring Justin Bieber was released, this song was featured on Worldhit and marked the Top 200 in over 40 countries as well as certifying Gold to Multi Platinum in many European and Oceanian countries.
 The end on the month saw Guetta release a remix version of "Versace on the Floor" by Bruno Mars and served as the third single from Mars's highly successful album 24K Magic.

-During the summer, David Guetta headlined Tomorrowland, providing a main stage performance for Night 3 on both weekends.
-In addition Guetta was a guest during Martin Garrix's closing set, during which they debuted their yet to be released single "So Far Away" which featured vocals from Jamie Scott and Ellie Goulding.
-David Guetta also had Dimitri Vegas & Like Mike join him on stage to premier their new song "Complicated" which was released on the Friday of the festival's second weekend.
+During the summer, Guetta headlined Tomorrowland, providing a main stage performance for Night 3 on both weekends.
+In addition, he was a guest during Martin Garrix's closing set, during which they debuted their yet to be released single "So Far Away" which featured vocals from Jamie Scott and Ellie Goulding.
+Guetta also had Dimitri Vegas & Like Mike join him on stage to premier their new song "Complicated" which was released on the Friday of the festival's second weekend.
 During this time Guetta, Vegas, and Mike also performed the latter two's long-awaited single with W&W: "Crowd Control".

 On 3 November 2017, Guetta and Afrojack released their single "Dirty Sexy Money" featuring Charli XCX and French Montana.
 This song is David Guetta's 3rd single from his upcoming 7th studio album, which was released in 2018.
 He performed a live-version of his new single at the NRJ Music Awards and the MTV Europe Music Awards.